epiverse-trace/readepi/README.md

 ## Quick start

-The main function in **{readepi}** is `readepi()`, which reads data from a specified source.
-The basic arguments of  the `readepi()` function are: a string of URL-link to the API, credential file, and other specific arguments that depend on the data source (see the **vignette** for more details).
+The main function in **{readepi}** is `readepi()`.
+It reads data from a specified source.
+The `readepi()` function accepts a user-supplied string (the API’s URL) as argument.
+Other specific arguments can be provided depending on the data source (see the **vignette** for more details).
 The examples below show how to use the `readepi()` function to import data from a variety of sources.

-### Reading data from RDBMS
+### Reading data from RDBMS and HIS

-`readepi()` function requires the followings to reading data from a RDBMS:
+The `readepi()` function can import data from a variety of RDBMS, including MS SQL, MySQL, and PostgreSQL.
+Reading data from a RDBMS requires the following:

-1. A MS SQL driver that is compatible with the version of RDBMS of interest.
+1. A MS SQL driver that is compatible with the version of DBMS of interest.
 The **vignette** describes how to install the appropriate driver for each database management system.
-2. Valid credentials to access the server.
+2. Valid Credentials to access the server.
 The user credential details are expected to be stored in a file that will be supplied as an argument of the `readepi()` function.
-Use the `show_example_file()` function to visualize the structure of  template credential file.
+Use the `show_example_file()` function to visualize the structure of the template credential file.

 Users can read data from a RDBMS by providing the details of the tables of interest or an SQL query (for more information, see the